ava-labs/awm-relayer/README.md

 - The AWM relayer implementation gathers BLS signatures from the validators of the source Subnet via peer-to-peer `AppRequest` messages.
 Validator nodes need to be configured to accept incoming peer connections.
 Otherwise, the relayer will fail to gather Warp message signatures.
 For example, networking rules may need to be adjusted to allow traffic on the default AvalancheGo P2P port (9651), or the public IP may need to be manually set in the [node configuration](https://docs.avax.network/nodes/configure/avalanchego-config-flags#public-ip).

+### Private Key Management

+- Each configured destination blockchain requires a private key to sign transactions.
+This key can be provided as a hex-encoded string in the configuration (see `account-private-key` in [Configuration](#configuration))or environment variable, or stored in KMS and used to sign transactions remotely (see `kms-key-id` and `kms-aws-region` in [Configuration](#configuration)).
+- **Each private key used by the relayer should not be used to sign transactions outside of the relayer**, as this may cause the relayer to fail to sign transactions due to nonce mismatches.

 ## Usage

 ### Building